What marks are good for... or what they can NOT do for you

 allow dating ceramics based on the mark.

-aware, however, that even today porcelain is often made with old marks,
+aware that even today Chinese porcelain is often made with old marks,

 sometimes even handwritten.
 Many items do not have any marks at all.
 And... the original maker cannot be identified by antique china marks, marked or not.
 In this view Chinese porcelain is different from European and later Japanese porcelain.

 tell you WHO the manufacturer was.